 - Dice potatoes, carrots and onion into 1/2 inch pieces, set aside.

-- Whisk together the evaporated milk and cornstarch.
+Whisk together the evaporated milk and cornstarch.
 Stir into slow cooker and cook for another 30 minutes uncovered, stirring occasionally.
+Stir in chopped chicken and chopped bacon.
 Adjust seasoning if needed.

-- Before serving add the parsley and ladle into bowls.
-Adding chicken is optional.
+Before serving add the parsley and ladle into bowls.

 If I am planning on freezing I would use red potatoes, next Yukon Gold and Russet last in choice.
 I find Russets tend to get mealy in texture after being frozen, though not every time.
 My thinking is it’s the amount of starch in them, not positive.
 Just something to think about.